My Emacs Blog

 The Previous Blog

 The previous blog was powered by WordPress with Bluehost taking care of the hosting.
 I used Next.js to create a front end that was much uglier than any of the WordPress templates I could have chosen.
 An important lesson I learned looking back at my "minimalist" front end: reinventing the wheel isn't always the best learning method.
 Sometimes, gluing together things that already work can teach you just as well.
 The point is, I didn't need to use Next.js.
 At least, not in the way that I used it.
-If I had taken the time to style a template that presented better than the already available WordPress templates, then Next.js would have made sense.
+If I had taken the time to style a template that presented better than the available WordPress templates, then Next.js would have made sense.
 But that's not what I did.
 I just used Next.js for the sake of using it.

 The content of the blog was robotic.
 I was just highlighting basic things I learned.
 The information I presented could easily be found elsewhere and with better presentation.
 Nothing that I posted offered any unique insight.
 It was just a hollow attempt to show that I was being productive.
 Whenever I prepared to write a blog, it felt forced.
 I had blog posts on HTML, CSS, and React.
-When W3Schools, MDN Docs, CSS Tricks, and React docs exit, there's no reason to clutter the internet with the same information.
+When W3Schools, MDN Docs, CSS Tricks, and React docs exist, there's no reason to clutter the internet with the same information.

 So, What is This?

-This is where I hope to write about the things I've built, if I feel like it.
+This is where I plan to write about the things I've built, if I feel like it.
 Writing is something I enjoy, so when it occurs naturally and makes sense, it may live here.
 I've also been wanting to maximize the utility of my raspberry pi and dig deeper into some shiny objects I've been chasing.
 All of those ideas have converged into the creation of this blog.

 Raspberry Pi

 My pi had been relegated as my hub for git.
 I used the pi with git to organize and version control my notes and trading journal.
 We can have an argument here asking, "Why not just GitHub?"
 Because I didn't want all my random thoughts on GitHub.
 So I created my PiGitHub.
 Since it had performed admirably, it proved ready for the added responsibility of serving my blog posts.
 Instead of paying Bluehost, I could use my pi and self host for free.
 The trade off being the availability of my blog would be dependent on my internet rather than on Bluehost.
-For my personal blog, this appeared to be a fair trade.
+For my personal blog, this felt like a fair trade.

 My next step invloved chasing some more shiny objects: HTMX and Go.
 I had this planned out for a while.
 Because I already had my WordPress blog, I set this plan aside.
 As my Bluehost subscription was expiring, the Pi/HTMX/Go blog was on the verge of materializing.
 But just as I needlessly used Next.js with WordPress, I abandoned my note taking tool Obsidian.
 I didn't know it at the time, but that decision would leave HTMX and Go sidelined.